Tall oil: Applications

-The tall oil rosin finds use as a component of adhesives, rubbers, and inks, and as an emulsifier.
-The pitch is used as a binder in cement, an adhesive, and an emulsifier for asphalt.
+Pitch was historically prized as a natural adhesive, waterproof sealant, and in some traditional medicine, and is still used for some of these purposes It is also used as a binder in cement, an adhesive, and an emulsifier for asphalt..
+TOR is used as a component of adhesives, rubbers, and inks, and as an emulsifier.
 TOFA is a low-cost and vegan alternative to tallow fatty acids for production of soaps and lubricants.
 When esterified with pentaerythritol, it is used as a compound of adhesives and oil-based varnishes.
 When TOFA is dimerized to dimer acid it is used for making polyamide and epoxy resin.
 DTO is used for making alkyd resins, which improve the hardness, drying time, and water resistance of paints and varnishes.